LLNL/axom/src/docs/sphinx/dev_guide/jira.rst

 a named version, such as "Due 6/30/2017", for each quarterly sprint.

-At the end of one sprint cycle and before starting the next one, we decide which issues that were not completed in the cycle we should move to the next.
+At the end of one sprint cycle and before starting the next one, we decide which issues that were not completed to move to the next cycle.
 Hopefully, there are not many and typically we will propagate all such unresolved issues to the next sprint cycle.
 Before we start the next cycle, we meet as a team to make sure all issues in the associated version are assigned and that everyone is comfortable with their assignments.